nkholski/phaser-tiled-extras/README.md

 right (integer)|See top
 bottom (integer)|See top
 left (integer)|See top
-repeat (boolean)|Make the image to repeat within a tilesprite and fit the image to the full screen. repeat-x repeat-x (boolean)| As repeat but only horizontally. repeat-y (boolean)| As repeat but only vertically. tint (hexadecimal)|Sets tint for the tileSprite (will not show any effect in Tiled).
+repeat (boolean)|Make the image to repeat within a tilesprite and fit the image to the full screen. repeat-x (boolean)| As repeat but only horizontally. repeat-y (boolean)| As repeat but only vertically. tint (hexadecimal)|Sets tint for the tileSprite (will not show any effect in Tiled).
 Valid values #000000 to #FFFFFF. scale (float)|Sets scale of tileSprite to {x: properties.scale, y: properties.scale}